 The Unaudited Pro Forma Condensed Combined Financial Information has been prepared by GEO based on the historical financial statements of GEO and Cornell, and the historical financial statements and accounting records of BII Holding to reflect the effects of the Cornell Acquisition, the BI Acquisition and the Financing Transactions.
 The Unaudited Pro Forma Condensed Combined Financial Information takes into consideration adjustments that are directly attributable to the Cornell Acquisition and the BI Acquisition, including the related Financing Transactions, and are expected to have a continuing impact and are factually supportable.
-The Unaudited Pro Forma Condensed Combined Financial Information with the historical consolidated financial statements of GEO, Cornell and BI, including the related notes, with GEO's "Management's Discussion and Analysis of Financial Condition and Results of Operations" and with the "Unaudited Pro Forma Condensed Combined Financial Information", appearing elsewhere in this registration statement or incorporated by reference into this registration statement.
+The Unaudited Pro Forma Condensed Combined Financial Information should be read in conjunction with the historical consolidated financial statements of GEO, Cornell and BI, including the related notes, with GEO's "Management's Discussion and Analysis of Financial Condition and Results of Operations" and with the "Unaudited Pro Forma Condensed Combined Financial Information", appearing elsewhere in this registration statement or incorporated by reference into this registration statement.
 Since GEO's most recent historical balance sheet as of April 3, 2011 filed in the Quarterly Report on Form 10-Q includes the Cornell Acquisition, the BI Acquisition and the related Financing Transactions, we have not presented a pro forma balance sheet.
 The effective date of the Cornell Acquisition, the BI Acquisition and the related Financing Transactions is assumed to be January 4, 2010 for purposes of preparing the Unaudited Pro Forma Condensed Combined Statements of Income (Loss).
-The unaudited pro forma financial data included in this registration statement is based on the historical financial statements of GEO and Cornell, and the historical financial statements of BEO and Propagation of the Cornell Acquisition and the related Financial Information where available and certain assumptions that GEO believes are reasonable, which are described in the notes to the Unaudited Pro Forma Condensed Combined Financial Information.
+The unaudited pro forma financial data included in this registration statement is based on the historical financial statements of GEO and Cornell, and the historical financial statements and accounting records of BII Holding, on publicly available information where available and certain assumptions that GEO believes are reasonable, which are described in the notes to the Unaudited Pro Forma Condensed Combined Financial